Mayoral elections in Hartford, Connecticut: Republican nomination

 Hartford's Republican Town Chairman Joseph P. Mozzicato attempted to make sure no Republican nominee would run for the mayoralty, seeing the mayoral election as a losing race, and preferring to spend the party's money focussing on the City Council election.
 Registered Republican voters comprised only 7,000 of Hartford's roughly 140,000 residents.
 The Republican Party, however, ultimately nominated Michael T. McGarry.
+McGarry had previously been an unsuccessful Republican nominee for state representative in both 1970 and 1978.